acostalima/react-native-test-runner/README.md

 ## Limitations

 - No coverage output.
-- No support for Windows and macOS.
+- No support for [React Native Windows](https://github.com/microsoft/react-native-windows) and [React Native macOS](https://github.com/microsoft/react-native-macos).
 - JavaScriptCore (JSC) engine only on both Android and iOS.
-- No TypeScript (TS) support yet.
+- No TypeScript (TS) support.

 ## Usage